Omikhleia/resilient.sile/static/adventures/djot/index.md

 | Author suppression  | `[-@doe2020]` | Citation with author suppressed (2020)                       |
 | Integral citation   | `[+@doe2020]` | Integral citation: Doe (2020) argued...                      |

-The "no-cite" syntax is useful to include works in the bibliography _as if they were cited._
+The "no-cite" syntax is useful to include works in the bibliography _as if they were cited,_ but without actually rendering a citation in the text flow.
 Obviously, content around the citation element is rendered as usual, so be aware that spaces etc. may need to be adjusted accordingly.

 The "author suppression" syntax is useful to suppress the author part of a citation, which is also a common need, especially when the author name is already mentioned in the text, one way or another.